 Step 5: Calculate your finances and fund your home business

 This is an important stage where you’ll calculate financial projections to determine if your business idea is profitable and determine your pricing strategy.
-Also, you’ll need to ascertain the amount of capital necessary for both your startup costs and ongoing working capital.
+Also, you’ll need to ascertain the amount of capital necessary for both your Where to get money to start a business and ongoing working capital.

 Calculate your startup costs